How to Demonstrate Leadership Skills

 Passionate people are noticeable to those around them.
 When you are passionate about what you do it not only reflects in your attitude, but also in your work.
 There are tasks that may be boring, inconvenient or sometimes difficult to do, but when you are passionate about the work you put in, even the most mundane tasks can be done with a willing spirit.
 Try it out!
 You may find it not only shows you are a leader, but helps you get through the day with a smile on your face.

-2. Live to learn
+2. Live to Learn as a Leader

 “Leadership and learning are indispensable to each other.”